robinboncoeur/mygitblender/README.md

    * Navigate to where you downloaded the zip file and select the **zip file** (not the unzipped folder).
 Click 'Install from File...'

    * Browse your add-ons - click on 'User' under 'Categories' - and find the add-on.
 It is called 'Material: Shaders-Poser Figures'.
-Tick the box on the right to activate it.
+Tick the box on the right to activate it. **(If this does not appear, check in the scripts/addons/ folder for the existence of a make_shaders folder, and that all these files are within that folder... this is still showing itself to be an issue, which needs to be addressed ASAP).**

 * Find the panel with the script.
 Currently, this will show up in the Tools Panel section, at the bottom under '**Misc**'.